 In Barcelona, IAAC offers an international Master program in Advanced Architecture (MAA).
 The MAA is oriented towards architects, engineers and designers from all over the world, eager to imagine the future of our cities and societies and committed to building it in the present.

-The Master in Advanced Interaction (MAI) is a unique opportunity for Designers, Visual and Performing Artists, Programmers, Computing Scientists, Choreographers, Dancers, Architects, Interaction Designers, VJs, DJs, Sound Artists, Scenographers and profiles from similar related backgrounds to explore the creative uses of technology for experimental and practical purposes.
+The Master in Advanced Interaction (MAI) is a unique opportunity for Designers, Visual and Performing Artists, Choreographers, Dancers, Architects, Interaction Designers, VJs and DJs, Sound Artists, Scenographers, and profiles from related backgrounds to explore creative uses of technology for experimental and practical purposes.

-The Master in Advanced Interaction (MAI) is a 9-month programme accredited by the Universidad Politècnica de Catalunya (UPC) with 75 ECTS.
-The MAI programme is directed by Klaus Obermaier and Luis Fraguada.
+The Master in Advanced Interaction (MAI) is a 9 month program accredited by the Universidad Politècnica de Catalunya (UPC) with 75 ECTS.
+The MAI program is directed by Klaus Obermaier and Luis Fraguada.